14 Easy Low Glycemic Snack Ideas

 An overhead shot of a board with brown parchment and skewered grilled chicken, an example of a low-glycemic snack.
 On the side is a ramekin of peanut satay sauce

-Pair the glycemic-controlling power of peanuts with Asian flare to make your own satay sauce:
+Pair the glycemic-controlling power of peanuts with an Asian flare to make your satay sauce:

-• Whisk 4 tablespoons of no-sugar creamy butter with ½ cup unsweetened coconut milk, the juice of half a lime, 1 teaspoon tamari or coconut aminos, ½ teaspoon grated ginger, 1 grated garlic clove, ¼ teaspoon each of ground turmeric, salt and pepper.
+• Whisk four tablespoons of no-sugar creamy butter with ½ cup unsweetened coconut milk, the juice of half a lime, one teaspoon tamari or coconut aminos, ½ teaspoon grated ginger, one grated garlic clove, ¼ teaspoon each of ground turmeric, salt, and pepper.

 • Store the sauce in an airtight container in the refrigerator for up to one week.